The Electronic Intifada

-The Electronic Intifada (EI) is an online Chicago-based publication covering the Israeli–Palestinian conflict.
-It describes itself as not-for-profit, independent, and providing a Palestinian perspective.
+The Electronic Intifada (EI) is an online publication covering the Israeli–Palestinian conflict from a Palestinian perspective.
+It is published by the nonprofit organization the Middle East Cultural and Charitable Society, which is based in Chicago.

 History

-EI was founded in February 2001 by Ali Abunimah, an American citizen of Palestinian descent; Arjan El Fassed, human rights activist based in the Netherlands; Laurie King, an anthropologist and former coordinator of the International Campaign for Justice for the Victims of Sabra and Shatila and the managing editor of the Journal of Palestine Studies in Washington; and Nigel Parry, currently an eclectic Internet consultant, writer and musician based in Pittsburgh.
+EI was founded in February 2001 by Ali Abunimah, Arjan El Fassed, Laurie King, and Nigel Parry.

 In April 2008, The Electronic Intifada published an article containing e-mails exchanged by members of the Committee for Accuracy in Middle East Reporting in America (CAMERA).
 The stated purpose of the group was "help[ing] us keep Israel-related entries on Wikipedia from becoming tainted by anti-Israel editors".
 Five Wikipedia editors involved in a CAMERA campaign were sanctioned by Wikipedia administrators, who wrote that the project's open nature "is fundamentally incompatible with the creation of a private group to surreptitiously coordinate editing by ideologically like-minded individuals".

-According to their website, The Electronic Intifada is mainly funded by its readers, with additional funds provided by private foundations.
-It does not receive funds from governments or political parties.
-In 2010, it received US$130,000 in donations from individuals and US$83,000 from private foundations.
+After Al Jazeera decided not to publish The Lobby, its documentary about the pro-Israel political lobby in the US, The Electronic Intifada published a leaked version online in 2018.

 Conflict with NGO Monitor over Dutch funding

-In 2010, the Jerusalem-based NGO Monitor criticized the Dutch Interchurch Organisation for Development Cooperation (ICCO) for providing financial support to The Electronic Intifada, which it said was antisemitic and compared Israeli policies with those of the Nazi regime.
+In 2010, the Jerusalem-based pro-Israel organization NGO Monitor criticized the Dutch Interchurch Organisation for Development Cooperation (ICCO) for providing financial support to The Electronic Intifada, which it said was antisemitic and compared Israeli policies with those of the Nazi regime.
 Gerald M. Steinberg, head of the organization, described The Electronic Intifada as "an explicitly pro-Palestinian political and ideological Web site" that hosts "anti-Israel propaganda."
-Marinus Verweij, chairman of ICCO’s executive board said "The EI reports frequently about the violations of human rights and international humanitarian law by the State of Israel.
+Marinus Verweij, chairman of ICCO's executive board said "The EI reports frequently about the violations of human rights and international humanitarian law by the State of Israel.
 In no way is the EI anti-Israel or anti-Semitic."
 He described The Electronic Intifada as "an important source of information from the occupied Palestinian territories" frequently used by newspapers such as The Washington Post and the Financial Times.

 Dutch Foreign Ministry spokesman Ward Bezemer stated that whether ICCO had promoted anti-semitism, a criminal offence, is to be determined by the Public Prosecutor on the basis of Dutch law.
 On 26 November 2010, Dutch Foreign Minister Uri Rosenthal, who is Jewish and has an Israeli wife, said: "I will look into the matter personally.
 If it appears that the government subsidized NGO ICCO does fund The Electronic Intifada, it will have a serious problem with me."
 Rosenthal later told IKON radio that "anti-semitism is not the issue" but "my concern about calls to contribute to boycotts and embargoes".